Twin-spot fritillary: Description in Seitz

+upperside having a bluish sheen.
+Butterflies occur from the end of May till July on mountain meadows and clearings in woods, being very local.

+Biology

+The flight period extends from May to early August.
+The larva feeds on Filipendula vulgaris and Dorycnium.

 Distribution

 Brenthis hecate is found in south-western Europe, Lithuania, southern Russia, the Balkans, Asia Minor, Iran and Central Asia.

 Habitat

 This species is typical of dry flowery meadows with light scrub and woodland margins, at an elevation of 25–1500 m above sea level.

+Etymology

+Named in the Classical tradition.
+Hecate is a goddess in ancient Greek religion and mythology.